Having more fun than a human being should be allowed to have.

 And this is all about CBS asking Major Garrett, are you sure you meant to do that?

-You maybe want to apologize.
+You maybe want to apologize?

 Do you want to take any of it back?

-And as you listen to this, I want to see any of you old timers, if you can imagine Dan Rather or Walter Cronkite or Sam Donaldson going on one of their network shows and being called on the carpet for a question they asked.
+And as you listen to this, I want to see any of you old-timers, if you can imagine Dan Rather or Walter Cronkite or Sam Donaldson going on one of their network shows and being called on the carpet for a question they asked.

 It would have never happened.

-Sam Donaldson was celebrated for his questions that many thought were disrespectful of uh President Nixon, for example, and of President Reagan.
+Sam Donaldson was celebrated for his questions that many thought were disrespectful of President Nixon, for example, and of President Reagan.

 But anyway, here's how it went, Charlie Rose and Major Garrett.

-Major good reporter, and all of us have asked questions that we wish we had perhaps asked differently.
+Major, a good reporter, and all of us have asked questions that we wish we had perhaps asked differently.

-Second thoughts.
+Second thoughts?

 No.

-Look, the position I'm in, I asked the question I asked, and I can't take it back.
+Look, the position I'm in, I asked the question, I asked it.

-What I wanted to drive at aggressively was why, in a context where the president conceded many times in that press conference, that choices had to be made and priorities had to be established.
+What I wanted to drive at aggressively was why, in a context where the president conceded many times in that press conference that choices had to be made and priorities had to be established, these four Americans were not prioritized in the context of the Iran deal.

-Personally, Charlie, I've done some soul searching about whether I've been aggressive enough as a reporter on behalf of hostages.
+Personally, Charlie, I've done some soul-searching about whether I've been aggressive enough as a reporter on behalf of hostages.

-Yeah, but Charlie Rose, did you hear this?
+Yeah, Charlie Rose, did you hear this?

 You know, Major, you're a good reporter, and all of us have asked questions we wish we had perhaps asked differently.